ileopoldes/game-service/README.md

 As a passionate Software Engineer with extensive experience in Node.js, I found this coding exercise to be an exciting opportunity to showcase my skills and learn something new.
 While I had worked extensively with Node.js using the Express, this project introduced me to NestJS, and I must say it was a delightful experience.
 It highlighted my ability to adapt, learn, and deliver in a new technology ecosystem.

+In order to automate the removal of games with a release date older than 18 months and apply a 20% discount to games released between 12 and 18 months, I opted to leverage the BullModule from @nestjs/bull.
+This module enables seamless integration with Redis and facilitates the asynchronous execution of jobs without being dependent on immediate responses.
+Given that these processes could potentially involve substantial demands, this approach proves more suitable.
+The resulting implementation is straightforward, focusing on the core functionality and omitting advanced error-handling mechanisms.
+This choice reflects a decision to prioritize simplicity while showcasing the strategic reasoning behind it.

 ### Key Takeaways

 1. **Adapting to NestJS:**